myurasov/Salesforce-REST-API-Ionic-Framework-App-Sample/README.md

 ## Conclusion

-We have created an app utilizing Salesforce in a flexible way without using any SDKs or libraries, but using only open standarts - OAuth protocol and RESTful APIs.
-The same approach can be easily ported to virtually any enviroment making it attractive in modern multi-platform enviroment.
+We have created an app utilizing Salesforce in a flexible way without using any SDKs or libraries, but using only open standards - OAuth protocol and RESTful APIs.
+The same approach can be easily ported to virtually any environment making it attractive in modern multi-platform environment.

 ## About the Author

-I am a fullstack mobile/web/connected devices developer specializing in leading projects from the idea to the finished project.
+I am a full-stack mobile/web/connected devices developer specializing in leading projects from the idea to the full implementation.
 Feel free to contact me at <me@yurasov.me> for any comments and questions or visit my:

 - [LinkedIn](https://www.linkedin.com/profile/view?id=173007295)
 - [GitHub](https://github.com/myurasov)